 Prior to opening, cables were attached to the girders and anchored to 50 ton weights on shore.
 The cables broke shortly after installation.

-A pair of cable stays connected the main cables to the deck and midspan.
+A pair of cable stays connected the main cables to the deck at midspan.
 These remained in effect until the collapse, but proved ineffective.

-Hydraulic dampers were installed between the towers and the floorsystem, but were damaged by sandblasting prior to painting.
+Hydraulic dampers were installed between the towers and the floorsystem, but were damaged by sandblasting prior to painting rendering them inoperable.

-Farquharson began to study the oscillation problem.
-He built a 1:200 scale model of the bridge for wind tunnel testing and a 1:20 scale model of the deck.
-His initial investigations concluded on November 2, 1940.
+To study the oscillation problem, Farquharson built a 1:200 scale model of the bridge for wind tunnel testing and a 1:20 scale model of the deck.
+His initial investigations concluded on November 2, 1940, just five days before the bridge collapse.
 He proposed two solutions for consideration.
 First, drilling holes through the girder webs and deck to allow air to circulate, thus reducing lift forces that were believed to be causing the oscillations.
 Second, to use a more aerodynamic shape on the outer fascia of the girders by means of deflectors or fairings to streamline the superstructure.

 Although both solutions proved favorable during wind tunnel testing on the models, in practice they were still untested theories.
 Drilling of holes was not favored because it could not be reversed, therefore the second option was favored for implementation.

-Professor Farquharson drove to the bridge as quickly as he could.
-The film footage of the bridge motions were shot by Farquharson himself.
+Professor Farquharson drove to the bridge as quickly as he could with his camera.
+Much of film footage of the bridge oscillating that we know of today was shot by Farquharson himself.
 News photographers on site also caught dramatic stills of the bridge, some of them iconic.

-News Tribune Editor Leonard Coatsworth became the last person on the bridge.
-Coatsworth had been on his way back to his daughter’s to return her black Cocker Spaniel Tubby.
+News Tribune Editor Leonard Coatsworth would be the last person on the bridge.
+Coatsworth had been on his way back to his daughter’s home to return her black Cocker Spaniel Tubby.
 Coatsworth and Tubby never made it to midspan when the bridge movements became alarming.

 Coatsworth described in his own words what happened next, “Around me I could hear concrete cracking.
 I started back to the car to get the dog, but was thrown before I could reach it.
 The car itself began to slide from side to side on the roadway.
 I decided the bridge was breaking up and my only hope was to get back to shore.
 On hands and knees most of the time, I crawled 500 yards or more to the towers.